kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-1.md

 - View the project code in the Explorer blade inside VS Code Online

+**Azure OpenAI SDK**
+- Go to the #region openaichat under Exercise-1-IntegrateAOAI\devShopDNC\Controllers\ProductDetailsController.cs and view how Azure OpenAI SDK is used to initialize a chat client using Managed Identity to connect to Azure OpenAI.

 **Prompt context**
 - You can set the prompt context with the product details so OpenAI provides valid responses in relation to the product being queried on.
-- Go to the #region promptcontext under Exercise-1\devShopDNC\Controllers\ProductDetailsController.cs and view the prompt context setting.
+- Go to the #region promptcontext under Exercise-1-IntegrateAOAI\devShopDNC\Controllers\ProductDetailsController.cs and view the prompt context setting.

 **Prompt response style**
 - Using System Chat Message, AI can be instructed to respond in a specific style like Shakespearean, pirate.
-- Go to the #region systemmessages under Exercise-1\devShopDNC\Controllers\ProductDetailsController.cs , comment the current systemmessage and uncomment the line for new systemmessage that has the Shakespearean style response message embedded.
+- Go to the #region systemmessages under Exercise-1-IntegrateAOAI\devShopDNC\Controllers\ProductDetailsController.cs , comment the current systemmessage and uncomment the line for new systemmessage that has the Shakespearean style response message embedded.

 **Azure Sign In**
 - Log into the provided Azure subscription in your environment using Azure CLI and on the Azure Portal using your credentials.